 Botulinum toxin.
-Injection of botulinum toxin into the bladder muscle is an option when other medications are not effective.
+Injection of botulinum toxin into the bladder muscle is an option when other medicines are not effective.

-Take your medication on time and as your doctor has instructed.
+Take your medicine on time and as your healthcare provider tell you to.

-Tell your doctor if you have any side effects.
-Your dosage may be adjusted to reduce side effects.
+Tell your healthcare provider if you have any side effects, your dosage may be adjusted if necessary.

 Be patient.
 It may take time to find the right dose for you.